Are-you-listening/Datastructures-and-Abstraction/README.md

 # Datastructures-and-Abstraction
+> A first years assigment to implement a ticket system for a fictional theatre using a set of self-implemented datastructures.

-By: Anas Stitou, Emil Lambert, Tibo Verreycken, Kars Christian van Velzen
+> > By Anas Stitou, Emil Lambert, Tibo Verreycken & Kars van Velzen

 # Course Info